JBrychta/jbTheme/readme.md

 allowDelete = yes

-before full/path/to/Gruntfile.js grunt prod
+before[] = local: grunt --gruntfile /full/path/to/Gruntfile.js prod
 ```

 ## No minification?
-No. Use plugin like [Autoptimize](https://cs.wordpress.org/plugins/autoptimize/) to do this for you
+No. Use plugin like [Autoptimize](https://wordpress.org/plugins/autoptimize/) to do this for you